The Euclid wide and deep surveys

 The location of the fields that will be covered by Euclid's wide (blue) and deep (yellow) surveys on an all-sky map based on data from ESA's Gaia mission.
 The sky is shown in the Galactic coordinate system, with the bright horizontal band corresponding to the plane of our Milky Way galaxy, where most of its stars reside.

-The portions of the sky that will be covered by the wide survey are highlighted in blue in this image.
+The portions of the sky that will be covered by the wide survey are enclosed by blue lines in this image.
 They comprise the two large portions to the upper left and lower right of the Galactic Centre, and the two smaller portions to the upper right and lower left of the Galactic Centre.
 Other regions are avoided because they are dominated by Milky Way stars and interstellar matter, or by diffuse dust in the Solar System – the so-called zodiacal light.

 The wide survey is complemented by a deep survey, taking about 10% of the total observing time and repeatedly observing just three patches of the sky: the Euclid Deep Fields, highlighted in yellow in this image.

 The Euclid Deep Field North – visible in the upper left portion of the image – is located in the northern sky and spans 20 square degrees.
 The Euclid Deep Field Fornax, spanning 10 square degrees, and the Euclid Deep Field South, spanning 20 square degrees, are both located in the southern sky and visible in the lower right portion of the image.